LucieMrc/SilhouetteCameo_sp33d/README.md

 # Silhouette Cameo sp33d

-**How to use the Silhouette Cameo with almost full autonomy, to cut vinyl, paper, etc.**
+**On how to use the Silhouette Cameo with almost full autonomy, to cut vinyl, paper, etc.**

 <!--gif-->